nordtechtiger/nordtechtiger/README.md

 ## About me
-Your average high schooler!
-When I don't study, I research and build cool software products.
+Your average lost teenager.
+I love researching and building cool software and hardware products, most of which tend to be somewhat low-level.
 Sometimes I do freelancing work for other companies, the most recent of which included writing a custom data processing solution.
-Most of my repositories are private due to the nature of the codebases (e.g. company property or unfinished functionality), and they usually stay that way. :-)
+Most of my repositories are private due to the nature of the codebases (e.g. company property or unfinished functionality), and they usually stay that way.
+Oh, and I'm also ideologically against vibe coding and browser-based apps. :-)

 ![RedTechTiger's GitHub stats](http://github-readme-stats-nine-sigma-84.vercel.app/api?username=nordtechtiger&show_icons=true&theme=nord)

-## Current projects
+## In the works
 Exploring the alternatives to browser-based apps and delving deeper into system-level programming.
-I'm playing around with WinAPI to achieve performant and lossless HiFi playback, and experimenting with Flutter to provide a snappy, clean, and lightweight user experience.
+I'm investigating different compiler designs and experimenting with Flutter to provide snappy, clean, and lightweight user experiences.
 Here are a couple of my way-too-many concurrent projects, excluding paid work:
-- **Harmoni** - A lightweight HiFi music player that supports lossless streaming through WASAPI of FLAC, WAV, and more.
+- **Harmoni** - A lightweight HiFi music player that supports lossless playback of FLAC, WAV, and more.
 - **Sekure** - A cryptographic library in Rust that aims to simplify writing safe & encrypted files.
 - **Quickbuild** - A simple and intuitive build system for C and C++